How to burn fat effectively

 Here’s the idea:

-1. Higher intensity exercise uses more carbs for fuel.
+- Higher-intensity exercise uses more carbs for fuel.

-2. Lower intensity exercise — i.e., exercising in the “fat-burning zone” — uses more fat for fuel.
+- Lower-intensity exercise — i.e., exercising in the “fat-burning zone” — uses more fat for fuel.

-3. Therefore, lower intensity exercise is The Best Fat Burning Exercise because working out in the “fat-burning zone” must burn more fat.
+- Therefore, lower intensity exercise is the “Best Fat Burning Exercise” because working out in the “fat-burning zone” must burn more fat.

-This argument misses the point that exercising at lower intensities burns less calories overall
+This argument misses the point that exercising at lower intensities burns less calories overall.

-Remember our fundamental principle here is to burn more than you eat.
-We need to clock up a decent amount of movement to achieve that, and the best way to do so is a mixture of low, moderate, and high intensity exercise.
+Remember, our fundamental principle here is to burn more than you eat.
+We need to clock up a decent amount of movement to achieve that, and the best way to do so is a mixture of low, moderate, and high-intensity exercise.

 Always exercise at high intensities

-Our brains love to find the quickest, most efficient way of doing things, and yes, high intensity training does burn more calories in less time and is effective for fat loss.[35]
+Our brains love to find the quickest, most efficient way of doing things, and yes, high-intensity training does burn more calories in less time and is effective for fat loss.[35]

 It’s also a great way to get injured and/or burned out — and a super-effective way to learn to dread workouts — if you do too much of it.
-(Even if you like working out, going full pelt every time will eventually create some heavy resistance in your soul.)
+(Even if you like working out, going full speed every time will eventually create some heavy resistance in your soul.)

 Again, mix your intensities for the best results.